-Changes to the Owners Corporations Act 2006 are being introduced to help prevent short-term accommodation apartment buildings being used to host unruly parties.
+Changes to the Owners Corporations Act 2006 were introduced in February 2019 to help prevent short-term accommodation apartment buildings being used to host unruly parties.

-Under the reforms – to come into effect from Friday 1 February 2019 – owners corporations and residents will be able to take action against owners and guests, who will be jointly and individually liable for any compensation, fines, and awards for damage to common property.
+The reforms allow owners corporations and residents to take action against owners and guests, who are now jointly and individually liable for any compensation, fines, and awards for damage to common property.

 As most short-stay apartments used to hold unruly parties are booked for up to seven days and six nights, the reforms only affect these bookings.
 Longer stays are not affected.